leovmnascimento/leovmnascimento/README.md

 - 🔭 I’m currently working on Civil Engineering and Construction materials logistics
 - 🌱 I’m currently learning Java, JavaScript, HTML and CSS
-- 📚 I’m planning to study about PHP, Laravel and Databases
+- 📚 I’m planning to study about PHP and Databases

 <div align="center">
   <a href="https://github.com/leovmnascimento">